BestTimesToVisit.com Logo

 activity

 Take a boat trip to Taquile Island, known for its stunning lake views and the unique weaving traditions of its inhabitants.
-Interact with the friendly locals, admire their intricate textiles, and enjoy a traditional lunch overlooking the lake.
-The best views are from the highest points on the island.
+Observe the intricate textiles and learn about the island's matriarchal society.
+Go on a weekday for a more peaceful experience.

 Best time: April-October